fkohl04/expiration-monitoring/README.md

 properties.
 For an example usage see the [spring example application](example-applications/spring-example).

 1. Add the dependency `implementation(project(":expiration-monitoring-spring"))`
+2. If you have configured Spring to use AutoConfigurations all necessary classes are injected automatically, and you can skip this step.

-2. Configure your application to scan the packages of this dependency for spring configurations and components
+   If it is disabled configure your application to scan the packages of this dependency for spring configurations and components
     ```kotlin
     @ConfigurationPropertiesScan("expiration.monitoring.spring.configuration")
     @ComponentScan("expiration.monitoring.spring.configuration")